lingtalfi/Light_Database/doc/api/Ling/Light_Database/LightDatabasePdoWrapper/init.md

 Creates the pdo instance and attaches it to this instance.
 The settings array expects the following keys:

-- pdo_driver: the pdo driver to use (i.e. mysql, sqlite, ...).
+- ?pdo_driver: the pdo driver to use (i.e. mysql, sqlite, ...).
 The default is mysql.
      See the pdo documentation for more details.
 - pdo_database: the name of the (main) database.
 - pdo_user: the name of the database user.